BHS in Health Science

 Major Program Requirements

-• All required core and elective coursework for the BHS in Health Science program, including emphasis and approved health science elective courses, must be completed with a grade of C- or higher.
+• All required core coursework for the BHS in Health Science program, as well as emphasis, program, and approved Health Science elective courses, must be completed with a grade of C- or higher.

 • Students must complete all university requirements, including general education, and departmental requirements, in addition the degree requirements below.